Buick Electra: Third generation (1965–1970)

 A moderate facelift highlighted the 1967 Electra 225 including a Pontiac/Oldsmobile-like divided split grille.
-Both base and Custom models were continued with a new "Limited" option package available Electra 225 Custom 4-door hardtop reviving a nameplate that graced Buick's ultra-luxury flagship in the late 1930s (and again in 1958), which included an ultra-luxurious interior trim.
-Under the hood a new 430 cubic-inch V8 rated at 360 hp with four-barrel carburetor replaced the previous "Nailhead" 401 and 425 V8s.
-Power front disc brakes were available as a new option along with a stereo 8-track tape player.
+Both base and Custom models were continued with a new "Limited" option package available for the Electra 225 Custom 4-door hardtop, reviving a nameplate that graced Buick's ultra-luxury flagship in the late 1930s (and again in 1958), which included an ultra-luxurious interior trim.
+Under the hood, a new 430 cubic-inch V8 rated at 360 hp with four-barrel carburetor replaced the previous "Nailhead" 401 and 425 V8s.
+Power front disc brakes were available as a new option, along with a stereo 8-track tape player.